 The proposed new rule must be submitted for review and approval by the SEC, which includes an additional public comment period.
-The new rule will become effective for all existing listed companies, as well as newly listed (either via IPO or transfer from another exchange), six months following SEC approval, with the following exceptions:
+The new rule will become effective for all currently listed companies, as well as newly listed companies (either via IPO or transfer from another exchange), six months following SEC approval, with the following exceptions:

-All existing listed companies will be required to have a majority of independent directors on their boards and must comply with the qualification standards for audit committee membership within 24 months of SEC approval.
-Companies listing in connection with an IPO will have 24 months from the listing to comply.
-Companies listing upon transfer from another exchange will have 24 months from the date of transfer to comply to the extent the exchange on which they were listed did not have the same requirement; to the extent the prior exchange had an unexpired transition period in respect of substantially similar requirements, transferring companies would have the benefit of the balance of the transition period.
+All currently listed companies will be required to have a majority of independent directors on their boards and must comply with the qualification standards for audit committee membership within 18 months of SEC approval of the new listing standards.
+In contrast, companies listing in connection with an IPO will have 24 months from the listing to comply.
+Similarly, companies transferring to the NYSE from another exchange will also have 24 months from the date of transfer to comply to the extent the exchange on which they were listed did not have the same requirement; to the extent the prior exchange had an unexpired transition period in respect of substantially similar requirements, transferring companies would have the benefit of the balance of the transition period.
+Companies with classified boards will have an additional year to comply (i.e., a total of 30 months).
+[N]